-How To Replace The Siren Module
+How To Replace Your Volvo Alarm Siren Module:

 Before replacement, ensure the alarm system fuse on the CEM under the steering wheel is not blown.
 If it is blown, replace it, then continue with the repair if necessary.